 Article XII PARLIAMENTARY AUTHORITY

-The rules of order of the Neighborhood Council are known as the Ground Rules.
-They include these Bylaws and other rules adopted by the Board not in conflict with the Brown Act.
+The rules of order of the Neighborhood Council are known as the Standing Rules.
+They include other rules adopted by the Board not in conflict with the Brown Act.

-Where there is no Ground Rule, Robert’s Rules of Order, Simplified and Applied (Webster’s New World) applies if not in conflict with the Brown Act.
+Where there is no Standing Rule, Robert’s Rules of Order, Simplified and Applied (Webster’s New World) applies if not in conflict with the Brown Act.

 Article XIII AMENDMENTS